RoryO/JAweSomePlayer/README.md

 After the script has been loaded, create a new player object in Javascript.
 This is done with the jsPlayer.create() function.
-The first argument is the URL of the media file, the second parameter is an options object for controlling how and where the player is built (see [options object](#options))
+The first argument is the URL of the media file location, the second parameter is an options object for controlling how and where the player is built (see [options object](#options))

 You can do this with a window.onload event, however this is best done after the